-At Global Voices, we are regularly asked to perform transcription services for businesses in the financial, legal, medical and public sectors; converting audio and multimedia files into written documents in any source or target language.
+At Global Voices, we are regularly asked to perform transcription services for businesses in the financial, legal, medical and public sectors; translating audio and multimedia files to text documents in any source or target language.

 Inform your participants in advance